MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/executing-the-playfab-api-via-postman.md

 ## Postman Overview

 Knowing how to manually call the **Web API** methods is invaluable when you are trying to integrate **PlayFab** with your game.

 If a function isn’t working out quite how you expect, being able to call it in a tool that shows you the specific response data and any error messages is a powerful way to debug those calls.

-There are a number of tools out there that make it easy to interact directly with a **Web API**, but one that we really like is the **Postman Chrome** plugin.
+There are a number of tools out there that make it easy to interact directly with a **Web API**, but one that we *really* like is the **Postman Chrome** plugin.

 This tutorial will guide you through setting up and using **Postman**.

 ### Disclaimer

-**Postman** is an **HTTP Request** tool useful to intermediate and advanced users.
+**Postman** is an **HTTP Request** tool useful to intermediate and advanced **users**.
 Before using it, you should be very familiar with the topics covered in our tutorial [Getting started with PlayFab](getting-started-with-playfab.md).

 ### Initial Setup